alxriche/custom-checkboxes/README.md

 # Custom checkboxes

-A light and simple way to custom your form checkboxes
+A light and simple way to custom your form checkboxes.

+## How it works

+This library hides the icons designated as to be customized, and creates graphic clones from `<div>` tags.
+Checked state is synchronized between them.

 ## Project status